steve-ly/Uni-Projects/README.md

 ### Thesis
 For my group project thesis, We had to develop a weight measuring system within a dialysis chair.
 For my part I :
 - Create and designed the code that runs on the arduino
-- Made a rudimentary prototype to test software on, made from an arduino uno, SparkFun Qwiic Scale, load cell and some scrap electronics and parts for the load cell base.
+- Made a rudimentary prototype to test software on, made from an arduino uno, SparkFun Qwiic Scale, load cell, Liquid crystal display and some scrap electronics and parts for the load cell base.
 ![prototype image](https://github.com/steve-ly/Uni-Projects/blob/main/thesis-part/prototype.jpg)
 - Helped with assimalating the electrical components and software for the final design
 - Troubleshooting and testing of the final product